PAINT FINISHES 101

 Not sure which paint finish is best for your surface?
-Once you figure out what you need, it can be easier to figure out which sheen is best (excluding Charlie, he’s a hot mess).
+Once you figure out your needs, it can be easier to figure out which sheen is best (excluding Charlie, he’s a hot mess).

 Flat paint has little to no sheen.
-Because of this it is usually not washable or even very wipeable.
-A few of the higher end brands have some luck with very basic washability (BM Aura), but I’m skeptical over the long-term for high-use areas.
+Because of this, it’s usually not washable or even very wipeable.
+Some higher-end brands have some luck with basic washability (Benjamin Moore Aura and Sherwin Williams Emerald), but I’m sceptical over the long-term for high-use areas.
 I’ve found the only TRULY WASHABLE paint is Benjamin Moore ScuffX.

 Matte paint can have a 5-10% gloss finish, making it slightly more washable, but still not as durable as a shinier finish.

 An eggshell finish is similar to that of an actual eggshell, not flat, not shiny – kind of in-between.

 SATIN OR PEARL FINISH

 Satin or pearl is the next step up from eggshell.
 Satin/pearl has a reasonable amount of sheen to it without being as glossy as a semi-gloss.

 Satin finish (and glossier finishes) can slightly brighten and enhance colour compared to flat and eggshell finishes (due to light reflectance).